8 Ways to Celebrate the Spirit of Oktoberfest in Asheville

 Fall Beer Festival Highlights

-A highlight in October is Burnpile Harvest Fest, which celebrates the local harvest with music and seasonally-inspired beers from more than 20 breweries.
+Another highlight in the fall is Burnpile Harvest Fest, which celebrates the local harvest with music and seasonally-inspired beers from more than 20 breweries.
 Many of the beers are brewed just for this special event.
-Burial Beer Co. hosts the event at its taproom.
+Burial Beer Co. hosts the event on Saturday, November 3 from 2-8 p.m.

-Save the date for the fifth annual CiderFest NC, the state’s premier hard cider tasting event, set for October 7 from 1-5 p.m. at Salvage Station.
+Save the date for the annual CiderFest NC, the state’s premier hard cider tasting event, set for October 13 from 1-5 p.m. at Salvage Station.
 The event brings together 15 regional cider and mead makers.
 You’ll be able to pair your cider with the tastes of fall from the area harvest.
-Wildly popular Asheville buskers (street performers) The Fly By Night Rounders headline a strong music lineup.
+Enjoy a lineup of live music and other performances.

 D.I.Y.: Craft Your Own Beer Adventure